-- Please quote your registration number in all correspondence including request forms.
+Please quote your registration number in all correspondence including request forms.

-- Please review the statement carefully and report discrepancy in writing (if any) within fifteen (15) days of the date of this statement, otherwise it will be considered correct and accepted by you.
+Please review the statement carefully and report discrepancy in writing (if any) within fifteen (15) days of the date of this state

-- To ensure accurate record for efficient service, please notify any change in unit holder information including contact details to the management company.
+To ensure accurate record for efficient service, please notify any change in unit holder information including contact details to the management company.